 UW-Madison hosts one of four Russian Flagship Programs in the US, so expect the language course to be intensive.
 For more information about the Russian Flagship Program at UW-Madison, click here.

 Project GO at UW-Madison pays for: Tuition, course materials, travel to/from Madison, and room and board for all Project GO students.
 Please note that the room and board support is not intended to be comprehensive of all living costs a program participant may incur.
-The scholarship provides a meal stipend and shared double occupancy rooms on campus.
+The scholarship provides a meal stipend and single room occupancy in the UW-Madison residence halls.
 Any purchases a student wants to make outside of this will be the responsibility of the student’s.

 The following costs will not be included in Project GO Funding: personal spending money, personal travel, costs for obtaining a passport, medication, and expenses for dependents.